Abhishek-paka/Todo-Application/README.md

-# Todo-Application using JavaFX
+# Todo-Application

-# JavaFX Todo Application
+# Todo Application using JavaFX

 Welcome to the JavaFX Todo Application repository!
 This project showcases a simple Todo Application built using JavaFX, allowing users to manage their tasks with deadlines.